naps-product-sa/ocp4-disconnected-workshop/workshop/content/lab06.md

        - cidr: 10.0.80.0/20
      ...
      ```
    * Add the `imageContentSources` that `oc mirror` produced to ensure image mappings happen correctly.
-You can find them by running this command:
+You can append them to your `install-config.yaml` by running this command:
      ```execute
+     cat <<EOF >> install-config.yaml
+     imageContentSources:
-     grep "mirror" -A 2 --no-group-separator /mnt/high-side/oc-mirror-workspace/results-*/imageContentSourcePolicy.yaml
+     $(grep "mirror" -A 2 --no-group-separator /mnt/high-side/oc-mirror-workspace/results-*/imageContentSourcePolicy.yaml)
+     EOF
      ```
-     Then add them to your `install-config.yaml` so that they look something like this:
+     They'll look something like this:
      ```bash
      imageContentSources:
        - mirrors: